Book

 Indices were developed for several demographic groups, including infants and young children and women of reproductive age.
 In both cases, construct validity was evaluated cross-sectionally by comparing the simple indices to micronutrient density or adequacy of diets, in data sets from studies in multiple low- and lower-middle income countries.
 (Working Group on Infant and Young Child Feeding Indicators, 2006; Arimond et al., 2010; Martin-Prevel et al., 2017).

-An updated version includes 8 food groups (below; WHO/UNICEF, 2021).
+The updated version of the 2008 document includes 8 food groups.
 Infants and young children fed five or more of the eight food groups, in any amount, meet the criterion for MDD.
 Groups of infants and young children meeting MDD are likely to have a diet higher in micronutrient density than those who consume fewer food groups.
 Food groups are: The MDD has been widely used and reported, with the main global data sources being the Demographic and Health Surveys (DHS) Program and the UNICEF Multiple Indicators Cluster Surveys (MICS).
 Prevalence data for MDD are available at the UNICEF infant and young child feeding indicators database.

 Recently, the World Health Organization and UNICEF have developed additional feeding indicators relevant to diet quality of infants and young children, including indicators of sweet beverage consumption and consumption of selected unhealthy food groups that may displace nutrient-dense foods in their diets.
 However, there is no overall summary index for diet quality that covers both micronutrient density and non-recommended food groups (WHO/UNICEF, 2021).